The GR20 will humble anyone willing to tackle it, but the toughest trail in Europe is also the most rewarding, that is, if you come prepared.

 How long does it take to do the GR20?

 The standard time to hike the full GR20 trail is about two weeks.
-In reality, how long the long-distance walk takes heavily depends on your fitness level and objectives.
+In reality, same as with other thru-hikes like Superior Hiking Trail, how long the long-distance walk takes heavily depends on your fitness level and objectives.
 Seasoned hikers can manage to complete the trail in just under seven days.
 In my experience, it’s a shame to rush through Corsica’s stunning scenery.
 Some hikers choose to book a guide and wrap their adventure up in 15 days.
 Others come to the island to push themselves to the max.
 It’s not uncommon for trekkers to race and find out how quickly they can take on the formidable Corsica hiking trail.

 Where does the GR20 start?